gainogalindo/bpmn-complexity/README.md

 To compute Structuredness, the implementation requires the construction of a Refined Process Structure Tree (RPST).

-For this purpose, a standalone `rpst.jar` containing the required RPST functionality was created and is available at:
+For this purpose, a standalone `rpst.jar` containing the required RPST functionality is bundled with this library.
+The source code used to build the JAR is available at:

 https://github.com/gainogalindo/rpst